SocketByte/OpenSectors/README.md

 [![https://discord.gg/GtnYegP](https://i.imgur.com/ZEzqv2h.png)](https://discord.gg/GtnYegP)

-OpenSectors allow you to split your world into different servers using Kryonet and other networking solutions.
+OpenSectors allows you to split your world into different servers using Kryonet and other networking solutions.
 This plugin splits your world into few pieces and each piece is different server.
 Everything is properly synchronized so it feels like it is one server.
 It allows you to